-Do you have some old coffee that you are worried it may make you sick?
+How many times have you discarded old coffee for fear that it may make you sick?
 We have all been guilty of either leaving brewed coffee on the table or in the fridge for too long.
-Or even finding some old coffee beans in the pantry that are long past their best-by date.
+How about finding some old coffee beans in the pantry that are long past their best-by date?

 This article discusses whether coffee actually expires and what happens if you drink old coffee.

 Yes, you can drink expired coffee without getting sick unless it has molds or spoiled additives such as milk.
-Expired coffee is bitter or rancid as it has lost most of its aroma and flavors.
-For some people, the realization that you have drunk expired coffee might cause nausea and disgust.
+However, the realization that you have drunk expired coffee might cause nausea and disgust.
+Expired coffee is bitter or rancid as it has lost nearly all its aroma and flavors.

-Moldy coffee can cause respiratory issues in people with respiratory allergies.
+Expired coffee that is moldy can cause respiratory issues in people with respiratory allergies.

 Brewing coffee with old coffee beans or stale grounds cannot make you sick unless the beans or grounds have molds due to poor storage.
 However, your cuppa will be dull and not worth the trouble.